Winter is Here. Why Let a Cold iPhone

 Call me crazy, but I like to exercise outside even when it's cold.
 And getting out and moving around means even more to me now with all the pandemic-related restrictions.
 Though the sun doesn't shine much here in Ohio, the fresh air does wonders for my spirit.

 Like many fitness goers, I use a fitness app when I work out.
-It's call TriadXP.
+It's called TriadXP.
 It's a free app with workouts you download from TriadXP.com.
 It provides audiovisual guidance for a range of anaerobic and aerobic programs, plus it tracks my time, reps, distance, and any load I add.

 Needless to say, my phone is exposed to the elements during my winter workouts, tracking my performance as I go along.